PlaidCloud/website/content/en/docs/tutorials/hello-minikube.md

 <!-- overview -->

-This tutorial shows you how to run a sample app on Kubernetes using minikube and Katacoda.
+This tutorial shows you how to run a sample app on PlaidCloud using minikube and Katacoda.
-Katacoda provides a free, in-browser Kubernetes environment.
+Katacoda provides a free, in-browser PlaidCloud environment.

 {{< note >}}
 You can also follow this tutorial if you've installed minikube locally.